Can You Run While Pregnant? Tips and Safety Guidelines

 Often it's that feeling of freedom or a quick sweat that women want post-birth, which is why going for a run seems like a good idea.

 Before you jump back into high intensity it’s important to progress strength.
-This is where my Core Rehab program is here to help you reduce your risk of issues months, or even years down the track.
+This is where my Core rehab program is here to help you reduce your risk of issues months, or even years down the track.

 Your Vagina is Shaped Differently to Hers!